luigoalma/nitpic3d/README.md

 Just open the game, tap to enter the saves screen.

-If you get the message `Welcome to the Picross 3D Café!` (Europe and USA) or `いらっしゃいませ。 立体ピクロス カフェへようこそ。` (Japan) with no save slots used, just tap again.
+If you get the message `Welcome to the Picross 3D Café!` (English), `Willkommen im Picross 3D-Café!` (German), `¡Te doy la bienvenida a la cafetería de Picross 3D!` (Spanish), `Bienvenue au Café Picross 3D!` (French), `Ti do il benvenuto al Caffè Picross 3D!` (Italian) or `いらっしゃいませ。 立体ピクロス カフェへようこそ。` (Japanese) and with no save slots used, just tap again.
 If doesn't run, double check if you installed exploit properly.

-Extra note: Currently the exploit requires game to run in English, except for the Japanese version.
+Extra note: Once installed to a specific language, exploit will only run successfully if game runs on that language.

 ## Credits and special thanks